alandassie/Useful_Codes/README.md

 This code run multiples GSM and GSMCC calculations in order to calculate the GSMCC spectrum with different Basis.parameters.

 Comment on October 29: Outdated code, can be improved with an independent input file called BasisTest.in when needed!!

+### ChannelTest.py

+Created on August 2024 by Alan D.K. for 11C_Project

+This code increase the number of channels in the CC calculations.

+Comment on October 29: Outdated code, can be improved with an independent input file called ChannelTest.in when needed!!